 Discussion Section: Medical School Office Building, X-271, Wed, 2:15 - 3:05

-TAs: Bethany Percha (blpercha AT gmail.com) and Michael Januszyk (januszyk AT stanford.edu)
+TAs: Bethany Percha (blpercha AT stanford.edu), Michael Januszyk (januszyk AT stanford.edu) and Erika Strandberg (estrandb AT stanford.edu)

 The course has four modules.
 The first module will review the medical data miner’s tool-kit—including the use of ontologies for data-mining.
 The remaining modules will review three problem areas and computational methods used in that problem area via a set of 3-5 lectures ending in a “mini project” as home work.
 Each module will cover a new application area (e.g. drug safety surveillance, clinical text mining) and a new method (e.g. association rules, logistic regression).
 The course will use real, de-identified, large size patient datasets (millions of patients range) that are made available for home work projects associated with the course.
 This course is also offered in a 2 credit version (BIOMEDIN 225) which meets at the same time but requires only one home work.